ibm-cloud-docs/workload-protection/cspm-best-practices.md

 When you start implementing CSPM for {{site.data.keyword.cloud_notm}}, your services will be evaluated against all available {{site.data.keyword.cloud_notm}} controls and the CIS {{site.data.keyword.cloud_notm}} Foundations Benchmark and you can apply other policies as described in previous sections.

-After the first completed scan (that can take some minutes after the integration) the Posture results will be shown under **Posture / Compliance**:
+After the first completed scan (that can take some minutes after the integration) the posture results will be shown under **Posture / Compliance**:

 1. Select the policy you want to review.
 2. Select the requirement(s) to analyze.